djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 - $K$ or $L$ functions;
 - directional summaries when needed.

-### Step 7: use edge correction
+### use edge correction

 Make sure boundary bias is addressed.

-### Step 8: compare with simulation
+### compare with simulation

 Simulate from the fitted reference model and compute the same summary statistic.

-### Step 9: fit interaction models only when needed
+### fit interaction models only when needed

-Do not add interaction merely because the raw map looks clustered.
+Do not add an interaction component merely because the raw map looks clustered.

-### Step 10: validate
+### validate

 Use simulation diagnostics, residual analysis, or held-out spatial information when possible.

----

-## 36. Common mistakes
+## Common mistakes

-### Mistake 1: treating point-process data like geostatistical data
+### treating point-process data like geostatistical data

 In a point process, the locations themselves are random.

-### Mistake 2: ignoring the observation window
+### ignoring the observation window

-Counts and intensity have no interpretation without the area where events could have been observed.
+Counts and intensity have no clear interpretation without the region where events could have been observed.

-### Mistake 3: calling every visual cluster "interaction"
+### calling every visual cluster "interaction"

-A varying intensity can create clustering without event-event attraction.
+Varying intensity can create apparent clustering without event-to-event attraction.

-### Mistake 4: simulating a fixed number of uniform points and calling it an unconditional Poisson process
+### simulating a fixed number of uniform points and calling it an unconditional Poisson process

-That is the Poisson process conditional on the total count.
+That is a Poisson process conditional on the total count.

-### Mistake 5: interpreting $K(r)$ without edge correction
+### interpreting $K(r)$ without edge correction

 Boundary truncation can reduce observed pair counts.

-### Mistake 6: treating each radius on a K curve as an independent test
+### treating each radius on a K curve as an independent test

 $K$ is cumulative and nearby radii are highly dependent.

-### Mistake 7: treating a pointwise simulation envelope as a global 5% test
+### treating a pointwise simulation envelope as a global 5% test

 Pointwise and simultaneous inference are not the same.

-### Mistake 8: using homogeneous CSR when intensity is obviously inhomogeneous
+### using homogeneous CSR when intensity is obviously inhomogeneous

-The test may simply detect a first-order gradient.
+The comparison may simply detect a first-order intensity gradient.

-### Mistake 9: confusing event clustering with spatial autocorrelation of marks
+### confusing event clustering with spatial autocorrelation of marks

 They are separate questions.

----

-## 37. A compact worked analysis
+## A compact worked analysis

 Suppose 80 tree stems are observed in a